bernardopires/django-tenant-schemas/docs/install.rst

 Installation
 ============

-Assuming you have django installed, the first step is to install ``django-tenant-schemas``.
+Assuming you have django installed, the first step is to install ``django-pg-tenants``.

 .. code-block:: bash

-    pip install django-tenant-schemas
+    pip install django-pg-tenants

 Basic Settings
 ==============